-- declined to contest such charges.
-Although not actually admitting guilt (e.g., "no contest" or "nolo contendere"). - 2.
 "College" disciplinary proceedings may be instituted against a student charged with violation of a law which is also a violation of the student code.
 Rules, regulations, policies, or procedures of the "college"; for example, if both violations result from the same factual situation, without regard to the pendency of civil litigation in court or criminal arrest and prosecution.
-Proceedings under this student code, rules, regulations, policies, or procedures may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus. - 3.
-When a student is charged by federal, state, or local authorities with a violation of law, the "college" will not request or agree to special consideration for that individual because of his or her status as a student.
+Proceedings under this student code, rules, regulations, policies, or procedures may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus.

+C. When a student is charged by federal, state, or local authorities with a violation of law, the "college" will not request or agree to special consideration for that individual because of his or her status as a student.
 If the alleged offense(s) is also the subject of a proceeding before a Judicial Advisor, Judiciary Board, Administrative Judiciary Board, or Board of Trustees Judiciary Board under the student code, rules, regulations, policies, or procedures, the "college" will cooperate fully with law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the rehabilitation of student violators.
 Individual students and faculty members, acting in their capacities, remain free to interact with governmental representatives as they deem appropriate.